xevilmaxx/BlePeripheral/README.md

                 }
             };

-You can attach something to execute (labda [which may use your local variables]) when someone tries to **Write** certain characteristic and you can define dynamic data to return in case of **Read** is received.
+You can attach something to execute (lambda [which may use your local variables]) when someone tries to **Write** certain characteristic and you can define dynamic data to return in case of **Read** is received.

 # Platfrom Notes: